cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - Pool >> Show view updated to show modified pool values if Pool >> Modify has been used to update pool parameters
   - The section has also been updated to make it a little bit easier to read
 - Pool >> Delegators view also use updated pledge value if a pool modification has been registered to check if pledge is met
+- Use mainnet as default, since other testnets are either retired or not being maintained :(
+- Backup original files when doing upgrades, so that users do not lose their changes.

 ##### Fixed
 - Mainnet uses dedicated condition for slot checks